 2. Better Return on Investment

-With an outsourced ad operations team, publishers get dedicated professionals taking responsibility and sharing the workload.
+With an outsourced ad operations team, publishers get dedicated professionals to take responsibility and share the workload.
 For their services, publishers either pay a certain percentage of their profit or a fixed monthly/annual charge.

 Next, an outsourced ad ops team can boost your revenue by introducing techs that you as a publisher can’t easily get hands-on.
-One of such techs is anti-adblock.
-We all know, use of ad blockers drastically damages the publishers’ earnings.
-This is when anti-adblock technology helps publishers pull back lost dollar from the market.
+One such tech is anti-Adblock.
+We all know, the use of ad blockers drastically damages the publishers’ earnings.
+This is when anti-adblock technology helps publishers pull back lost dollars from the market.

 Whichever the case, outsourcing ad operations tasks usually makes more business sense and delivers better value for money than building a team in-house.